benmoose39/CoWIN/README.md

 # CoWIN
-CLI tool utilising the CoWIN API to check for vaccine slots
+CLI tool utilising the CoWIN API to check for vaccine slots *in KERALA*